 With all these insights in mind, how can you ensure that your modest fashion products reach the Muslim online shopper in Malaysia?

 Before you can make any sales, it helps to get your product in front of the eyes of your potential buyers.
 With eCommerce marketplaces like Shopee and Lazada still topping the charts in monthly website visits,12 it would make sense to offer your product there to get in front of the largest audiences in Malaysia.

 Additionally, Zalora, the top fashion marketplace in Malaysia, has a dedicated section just for modest fashion.13 In 2019, modest fashion products on Zalora had an average selling rate of around 57.5% from 2,810 stock-keeping units.
 You can also choose to list products on localised online platforms like Qoo10, Hermo, Go Shop and 11Street, among others, to get your products in front of a wider audience.

-Wanna know more about the Malaysian eCommerce landscape?
+Want to know more about the Malaysian eCommerce landscape such as what’s driving Malaysian eCommerce in general?
 Download our guide to Malaysian eCommerce!

 Most Malaysians need to trust a brand before purchasing an item from an online shop.
 One of the ways they do their due diligence on the brand is to interact with them online, so this is the perfect opportunity for you to engage with your potential customers.

 Malaysia is said to be the fourth largest market for social commerce adopters.14 Furthermore, Vase.ai’s 2019 survey found that 87% of survey respondents had bought something through apps like Facebook, Facebook Messenger or Whatsapp, which means that, as its name suggests, there is an interactive element between the buyer and seller in the eCommerce space.15